 Change Your Life, Change the World.

-This program brings together people who aspire to leadership positions in community, church, and business.
+This program brings together people who aspire to leadership positions in community, business, and ministry.
 By promoting ethical decision-making, theological reflection, leadership skills, and public activity, the master's program in servant leadership supports and affirms people who seriously embrace their vocation to serve in the world and the church.